McIlroy and Hovland share Open lead at St Andrews

 McIlroy, who is trying to end an eight-year major drought, holed a bunker shot for an eagle two on the par-four 10th but had his solitary bogey on the 17th.

-Cameron Smith and Cameron Young are joint second on 12 under par.
+Cameron Smith and Cameron Young are tied for third on 12 under par.

 Overnight leader Smith, who led by two at the start of play after a nerveless putting display on Friday, spluttered on the first, missing a three-footer for par, and that set the tone for the Australian, who carded a 73 and was one of only two players in the top 20 to shoot over par.

-A run of seven pars followed, dropping him down the leaderboard as those around him made birdies and eagles in the most benign conditions of the week.
+A run of seven pars followed his bogey at the first, dropping him down the leaderboard as those around him made birdies and eagles in the most benign conditions of the week.

 Hovland struck the early blows with a run of four birdies from the third to get to 14 under but McIlroy hit back with three of his own by the ninth.